 - Portion into small bowls and top with a sprinkling of dry roasted peanuts.

-Make it gluten free: *This dish can be gluten free if you source 100% buckwheat soba noodles.
+Make it gluten free: *This dish can be gluten free if you use gluten-free spaghetti instead (like a quinoa and corn spaghetti blend).
 It is also vegan.

 Preparation tips: I chose to sautée my veggies but you could probably steam them lightly or perhaps use them raw.
 You could sub any number of seasonal vegetables for the broccoli and red pepper, too.
 Just be sure to use a lot of veggies to keep the dish light.

 If you love this recipe: You'll also love my raw veggie soba noodle salad and Ashley's quick garlicky pasta recipe, too!